Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Extension: Heuristic AoI Enhancement upon Extra Knowledge

 Our proposed framework is illustrated in Fig.~\ref{fig:three_stage_scheduling}.
 The first stage focuses to select the cluster size $l$, requiring only the minimal knowledge about the long-term average PER among all UEs, as discussed in Sec.~\ref{subsec:cluster_size_selection}.
-With respect to the determined cluster size, in every transmission slot $t$, on the second stage it selects $l$ from all $I$ UEs to commit message transmission, for which the instantaneous AoI and Received Signal Strength Indicator (RSSI) of every UE is available.
-Upon the selected UE cluster $\mathcal{I}_t$ in slot $t$, the scheduler assigns $M$ different sub-carriers to the $l$ UEs in a frequency-selective fashion, according to the accurate channel measurement of each UE.
+According to the determined cluster size, in every slot $t$, on the second stage it selects $l$ UEs to commit message transmission, for which the instantaneous AoI and Received Signal Strength Indicator (RSSI) of every UE is available.
+Upon the selected UE cluster $\mathcal{I}_t$ in slot $t$, the scheduler assigns $M$ different sub-carriers to the $l$ UEs in a frequency-selective fashion, w.r.t. the accurate channel measurement of each UE.
 In case essential knowledge is unavailable, clustered RR and blind sub-carrier assignment can be deployed on stages 2 and 3, as we have discussed in Secs.~\ref{subsec:rr_optimum} and \ref{subsec:subcarrier_assignment}, respectively.
 With the system continuously working, the average PER will be online updated to enable long-term performance evolution.